OctupusCloud/collection_o4n_flash/README.md

-# Ansible Collection - marcosmas28.o4n_flash
+# Ansible Collection - octupus.o4n_flash

-Documentation for the collection.
+## Modules

+- o4n_flash_chgldr: Change boot loader in IOS and IOSXE configuration.
+- o4n_flash_copy: Copy file to and from the flash card in network devices.
+- o4n_flash_dir: Scan the content of a flash card in network devices.

+## Requirements

+- Ansible >= 2.10